aamitn/sticker-generator/README.md

 ## 🚀 Features

-- Generate front and back pages with large white headings.
+- Generate front and back page sticker for UPS and Chargers.
 - Automatically inserts and scales the sticker image.
 - Dynamically adjusts text size to fit a single line.
 - Options to auto-open and auto-print after generation.